Skip to main content

 $all_post_ids = await fetch_all_post_ids_for_author($author_id);

-// An async closure that will turn a post ID into a tuple of
+// An async lambda that will turn a post ID into a tuple of

 // post data and comment count